emmt/LazyAlgebra.jl/README.md

 `LazyAlgebra` provides a framework to implement these kind of numerical methods independently of the specific type of the variables.
-This is exploited in [OptimPackNextGen](https://github.com/emmt/OptimPackNextGen.jl) package, an attempt to provide all optimization algorithms of [OptimPack](https://github.com/emmt/OptimPack) in pure Julia.
+This is exploited in [OptimPackNextGen](https://github.com/emmt/OptimPackNextGen.jl) package, an attempt to provide most optimization algorithms of [OptimPack](https://github.com/emmt/OptimPack) in pure Julia.

 `LazyAlgebra` also provides a flexible and extensible framework for creating